 Faulty Fan

-The most common cause of GPU fan not spinning problem is because of the faulty fan or fan failure.
-Here, the fan has gone kaput and the only solution to fix it is by replacing with another similar fan.
-You have to buy the fan that has the same dimensions, voltage rating, mounting holes, and connector, otherwise, it will not fit on your graphics card.
+The most common cause of GPU fan not spinning problem is because of a faulty fan or fan failure.
+Here, the fan has gone kaput and the only solution to fix it is by replacing it with another similar fan.
+You have to buy a fan that has the same dimensions, voltage rating, mounting holes, and connector, otherwise, it will not fit on your graphics card.
 Nowadays, it is not that hard to get the GPU replacement fan, because they can be found pretty easily on online or eCommerce sites.
 However, you must know everything about your graphics card fan, so as to be completely sure which one will fit on your card.
-You can easily get an aftermarket GPU fans for popular graphics cards models such as GTX 1050 Ti, GTX 1060, GTX 1070, GTX 1080, Radeon RX 570, Radeon RX 580, etc. online.
+You can easily get an aftermarket GPU fan for popular graphics card models such as GTX 1050 Ti, GTX 1060, GTX 1070, GTX 1080, Radeon RX 570, and Radeon RX 580, etc. online.
 I have written a very descriptive guide on how to select and replace the GPU fan, which you can read by going through the link below.

 Must Read: GPU Fan Replacement and Selection Guide